Table of Contents

 - The fluid used in fluidized beds may also contain a fluid of catalytic type.

 - Fluidized beds are also used for efficient bulk drying of materials.

 - Fluidized bed technology in dryers increases efficiency by allowing for the entire surface of the drying material to be suspended and therefore exposed to the air.

-- However, excessive light induces photoinhibition; in this case, a little reduction in light intensity will increase the rate of photosynthesis.
-As cell population increases, the self-shading effect of cells further restricts light penetration.
+- Photosynthesis can only occur at relatively shallow depths because it relies on light.
+Algal ponds are typically no deeper than 0.15 meters.
+Excessive light can lead to photoinhibition, so a slight reduction in light intensity can actually increase the rate of photosynthesis.
+As the cell population increases, the self-shading effect of cells further restricts light penetration.

 Advantages of Photobioreactor

 - Capital cost is very high.